laineus/phavuer/README.md

 - `props`: Vue 3 props
 - `context`: Vue 3 context

-This method is utilized to define Base Components. ([Example here](https://github.com/laineus/phavuer/tree/master/src/components/Sprite.js))
+This method is utilized to define GameObject Components. ([Example here](https://github.com/laineus/phavuer/tree/master/src/components/Sprite.js))

 If you simply wish to use your component within another component, this method is not necessary.
 In such cases, you only need to relay props to the default components.